What is the Allee Effect?

 See also: Population Growth

-The mechanism of the allele effect is tied to survival and reproduction.
-The mechanism of allele effect are as follows:
+The mechanism of the allee effect is tied to survival and reproduction.
+The mechanism of allee effect are as follows:

-The factors that contribute to the allele effect include- mate limitation, cooperative defence, environmental conditioning and cooperative feeding.
+The factors that contribute to the allee effect include- mate limitation, cooperative defence, environmental conditioning and cooperative feeding.

 Mate limitation refers to the difficulty in finding a suitable mate for sexual reproduction at lower population size.
 This is usually found in plants, planktons and sessile vertebrates.